DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/use-skoala-01.md

 The full process of this best practice is as follows:

-1. Deploy the sample application in the application workbench and enable microservice governance
+1. Deploy the sample application in the App Workbench and enable microservice governance
 2. Enable the traditional micro-service governance plug-in in the micro-service engine
 3. Configure the corresponding governance rules in the microservice engine
 4. Expose apis and access applications in the microservice engine